What is Pickleball?

 Serving and Scoring

-Unlike tennis, where a powerful overhand serve can win points outright, the pickleball serve is defensive.
-You must serve underhand, making contact with the ball below your waist.
-Furthermore, you can only score a point when your team is serving.
-If the receiving team wins a rally, they do not score a point; instead, they win the right to serve (known as a “side out”).
+Scoring is also unique.
+Points can only be scored by the serving team.
+If the receiving team wins a rally, they do not gain a point; instead, they gain the right to serve (known as a “side out”).

 Game Format